Reproductive suppression: Eusociality

 As for many eusocial insects, termite workers are totipotent and rarely produce offspring although they are capable of reproduction when the breeding pair dies.
 Researchers hypothesized that the gene Neofem2, which is involved in cockroach communication, plays a critical role in queen-worker communication.
 They experimentally took the king or queen out of the colony.
 Some workers displayed pre-mating head butting behavior and can go on to become reproductive while others did not.
 However, when the Neofem2 gene was suppressed butting behavior did not occur, indicating that the gene is essential in allowing the queen to suppress worker reproduction.
 Neofem2 may play a role in cockroach egg pheromones.

-Naked mole rats resemble eusocial insects in becoming reversible nonbreeders at birth,.
-Underground dwelling mole rats having an elaborate division of labor, high densities as colonies mature, high levels of inbreeding and extreme permanent reproductive despotism.
+Naked mole-rats resemble eusocial insects in becoming reversible nonbreeders at birth.
+Underground-dwelling mole-rats having an elaborate division of labor, high densities as colonies mature, high levels of inbreeding and extreme permanent reproductive despotism.
 Helping to rear the dominant females young may be the only way they can ensure an individual's survival.

-Post-fertilization mechanisms
+Post-fertilization

-Destruction of eggs including worker policing
+Destruction of eggs

 Destroying eggs such that only one female's eggs survive is documented in cooperatively breeding birds such as acorn woodpeckers (Melanerpes formicivorus).
 About 25% of acorn woodpecker groups contain two or more joint-nesting females that cooperate to raise young, but cooperative female destroy each other's eggs prior to laying their own.
 These eggs are eaten by other members of the group, including the mother.

-In Cape honeybees (Apis mellifera capensis) the multiple mating of the queen and existence of half-siblings creates sub-families within the colony.
+In Cape honey bees (Apis mellifera capensis), the multiple mating of the queen and existence of half-siblings creates sub-families within the colony.
 Sometimes the queen fails to control worker reproduction.
-In response workers remove eggs laid by other workers leading to less than 1% of offspring being worker laid.
-Worker Policing of worker eggs occurs in the European hornet (Vespa crabo) honeybees and wasps.
+In response workers remove eggs laid by other workers, leading to less than 1% of offspring being worker-laid.
+Worker policing of worker eggs occurs in the European hornet (Vespa crabo) honeybees and wasps.